-The passage (Num 27: 12-23) in which G-d tells Moses to prepare for death, and Moses, in response, asks G-d to appoint a successor, is full of interest for what it tells us about leadership.
+The passage in which God tells Moses to prepare for death, and Moses, in response, asks God to appoint a successor (see Num 27:12-23), is full of interest for what it tells us about leadership.
 Indeed when Moses is confronted with his own mortality, his first response is not to think about himself at all but about the succession.
 That is a mark of a true leader.
 The great leaders care about the cause they serve more than about themselves.
 Hence even as they lead, they prepare others to lead, so that, in Moses’ own words here: “the Lord’s people will not be like a flock without a shepherd.”

 Each line of this passage warrants close listening, but let us focus on just one.
 Moses says:

-May the Lord, G-d of the spirits of all flesh, appoint a man over the communitywho will go out in front of them and come back in front of them, who will bring them out and bring them back, so the Lord’s people will not be like sheep without a shepherd.
-(27: 16-17)
+May the Lord, God of the spirits of all flesh, appoint a person over the community who will go out in front of them and come back in front of them, who will bring them out and bring them back, so the Lord’s people will not be like sheep without a shepherd.
+(Num.
+27:16-17)

-The italicized words seem to say the same thing twice.
-If a leader goes out and comes back in front of the people, then surely it follows that he is leading them out and bringing them in.
+The italicised words seem to say the same thing twice.
+If a leader goes out and comes back in front of the people, then surely it follows that they are leading them out and bringing them in.
 Why the repetition?

 Rashi interprets the two phrases as referring to different things.
-The first, “who will go out in front of them and come back in front of them”, means a leader who leads from the front, who will not send his people into battle while staying behind in safety himself.
-Rashi points to a verse (I Samuel 18: 16) in which the Torah says: “All Israel and Judah loved David because he went out and came back in front of them”.
-The watchword of Israel’s military leaders has always been Acharai, “After me”.
+The first, “who will go out in front of them and come back in front of them”, means a leader who leads from the front, who will not send their people into battle while staying behind in safety.
+Rashi points to a verse (I Samuel 18:16) in which the Torah says: “All Israel and Judah loved David because he went out and came back in front of them”.
+The watchword of Israel’s military leaders has always been “Acharai”, meaning “After me”.

-To the second phrase, “who will bring them out and bring them back” he gives two different explanations.
-The first is that it means, “who will lead them [to victory] through his merits”.
+To the second phrase, “who will bring them out and bring them back” Rashi gives two different explanations.
+The first is that it means, “who will lead them [to victory] through their merits”.
 The second is extraordinary.
-Moses, says Rashi, was protesting to G-d: “Do not do to my successor what you did to me, denying me the chance to lead the people into the land.”
+Moses, says Rashi, was protesting to God: “Do not do to my successor what You did to me, denying me the chance to lead the people into the land.”
 Let Joshua, unlike me, reach his destination.

 Thus far Rashi.
 However, there is another possible explanation.
 A leader must lead from the front.
-But a leader must also understand the pace at which those he leads can go.
-It is not leadership if the leader is so far ahead of those he leads that when he turns his head round, he discovers that there is no one following.
+But a leader must also understand the pace at which those they lead can go.
+It is not leadership if the leader is so far ahead of the people that when they turns their head round, they discovers that there is no one following.
 A leader must go out in front and come back in front.
-But he must also “lead the people out and bring them back”, meaning, he must take people with him.
-He must make sure that they are keeping up with him.
+But they must also “lead the people out and bring them back”, meaning, they must take people with them.
+They must make sure that they are keeping pace.

 A leader must have vision, but also realism.
-He or she must think the impossible but know the possible.
-Because a leader is often a figure of great ability, he or she can sometimes forget that not everyone can travel as fast as he can.
-A leader can be too far ahead of his times.
+They must think the impossible but know the possible.
+Because a leader is often a figure of great ability, they can sometimes forget that not everyone can travel as fast as they can.
+A leader can be too far ahead of their times.

 That is not a failing in some forms of leadership.
-The great prophets were often centuries ahead of their times.
-That is what made them prophets.
+The great Prophets were often centuries ahead of their times.
+That is what made them Prophets.
 There are secular examples.
 The great artists were ahead of their times.
-Beethoven’s late quartets were almost unintelligible for a century.
+Beethoven’s late quartets were almost unintelligible for a full century.
 The first Impressionist exhibition was panned by the critics.
-It is said that Van Gogh did not sell a single painting (some say he sold one) in his lifetime.
+It is said that Van Gogh did not sell a single painting in his lifetime (others say he sold just one).
 The audience at the first performance of Stravinsky’s Rite of Spring expressed their disapproval by catcalls and whistles.

-An artist may be ahead of his time; a prophet must be ahead of his time.
+An artist may be ahead of their time; a Prophet must be ahead of their time.
 That is because they are not leaders of people.
 They are leaders of ideas.
 Often they are reclusive.
 Only a few of their contemporaries understand what they are trying to do, but that is enough.
 Eventually, long after their lifetime, their ideas penetrate a wider circle.
 But a leader in the mould of Moses must connect with people.
-That is why he prayed to G-d for a leader who would go out in front, but only at such a pace as to bring people with him.
+That is why Moses prayed to God for a leader who would go out in front, but only at such a pace as to bring people with him.

 It is a point made with great insight by Ronald Heifetz and Marty Linsky of the John F. Kennedy School of Government at Harvard.
 In their book Leadership on the Line (and Heifetz’s earlier book, Leadership without Easy Answers) they distinguish between two kinds of challenge, technical and adaptive, and the different kinds of leadership they call for.